k-nearest neighbors prediction and classification for spatial data: Appendix

 \subsection{Proofs of Lemma~\ref{th1_reg} and Lemma~\ref{th2_reg}}

 Since the proof of Lemma \ref{th1_reg} is based on the result of Lemma \ref{lemtech1}, it is sufficient to check conditions $(L_{1})$, $(L_{2})$ and $(L_{3})$.
 For the proof of Lemma~\ref{th2_reg}, it suffices to check conditions $(L_{2}')$ and $(L_{3}')$.
-To check the condition $ (L_1 )$ we will need to use the following two lemmas.